Expoespa/Download-Cleaner/README.md

 2. **Run the Script**: Execute the script using your favorite Python environment.
 This can be done from the command line, an IDE, or any Python execution method you prefer.

+## Automation

+To automatically run this script daily at 11:00 AM, follow these steps:

+1. **Create a Batch File**: Create a `.bat` file to run the script.
+For example, create a file named `run_script.bat` with the following content:

+    ```batch
+    @echo off
+    "C:\path\to\python.exe" "C:\path\to\your\script.py"
+    ```

+    Replace `C:\path\to\python.exe` with the path to your Python executable and `C:\path\to\your\script.py` with the path to your Python script.

+2. **Schedule the Task**:
+    - Open Task Scheduler by pressing `Win + R`, typing `taskschd.msc`, and pressing `Enter`.
+    - Click on "Create Basic Task..." in the right-hand pane.
+    - Follow the wizard to set the task name and description.
+    - Set the trigger to "Daily" and the start time to 11:00 AM.
+    - Set the action to "Start a program" and browse to select your `.bat` file.
+    - Complete the wizard and ensure the task is set to run even if the user is not logged in and with the highest privileges.

+3. **Test the Task**: Manually run the task from Task Scheduler to ensure it works correctly.

 ## Important Notes

 - Ensure you have Python installed on your Windows machine to run this script.